-The new org chart: humans, agents, and the accountability stack
+The real org chart: humans, generators, and an accountability stack

-Table 1: Benchmark of AI-native delivery approaches (speed vs. risk control)
+Table 1: Common AI-native delivery patterns (speed vs. control)

 | Approach | Best for | Typical throughput gain | Primary risk |